 “221B Baker Street meets Mansfield Park in this debut Regency whodunit… Faithful to Austen’s elegant style without being mawkish, Shepherd’s knockoff puts a playful, irreverent twist on a beloved classic.
 Sure to appeal as well to fans of British murder mysteries of the Anne Perry, M.C.
 Beaton, and Agatha Christie varieties”

-“Murder at Mansfield Park doesn’t satirise Austen through the prism of the British murder mystery.
+“[The Mansfield Park Murder] doesn’t satirise Austen through the prism of the British murder mystery.
 It’s too respectful, reverent even, towards its source to offer such an affront… for those looking to relive the pleasures of Austen, rather than see them savaged”

 Sydney Morning Herald